gtsoul-tech/issueHub/README.md

 Member and team search through the platform based on queries<br>

 <h1>By completing the form, the user can create their account</h1>
-Each form checks both at the client and server side if the responses have the correct attributes (form validation), otherwise it displays an error message.
+Each form checks both at the client and server side if the responses have the correct attributes (form validation), otherwise it displays an error message.<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/5a63290d-4649-4859-a806-dcd741f554f6)

 <h1>Login:</h1>